Can engineers work remotely? Certain engineers can, while others would find it impossible. The decision comes down to 2 questions.

 - Ask questions to contractors

-- Direct contractors from the design drawings
+- Direct contractors over my design

-- Resolve all field issues fast
+- Resolve construction issues

 Which engineers can work from home?